-There yet remained one valiant Brother of this Family, whom Providence referved for a few Months, before he shared the Fate of the other Two.
-The Person I mean, was Captain George Munro of Culcairn, Esq; of whom I have conceived such an Idea from the Account of him which has been put into my Hands, that I cannot forbear wishing, the World were blessed with a much larger Narrative of bis Life and Character, than my Instructions will furnish out, or than I should have Room to infert in fuch an Appendix as this.
-Much do I regret, that Providence never favoured me with an Opportunity of being personally acquainted with him; especially as I have Reason to believe, from what my Friends in the North write, that he had the like Difpolition towards forming a Friendship with me, as produced so quick a Growth of it in the Breast of Colonel Gardiner; whom, on the whole, Captain Munro feems to have resembled almost in every Part of his Character, taking it as it was fince that happy Change, which I have fo largely described in the foregoing Memoirs: But what was wanting in my perfonal Knowledge, is fupplied by a large and animated Account from my Correspondents, who had the best Opportunity of knowing him, and upon whose
+There yet remained one valiant Brother of this Family, whom Providence referved for a few Months, before he shared the Fate off he other Two.
+The Perfon I mean, was Coptain George Mame of Guleairn, Esquid whom I have conceived such an Idea from the Account of him, which has been put into my Hands, that Leannot forbeat withing, that the World were bleffed with a much larger Narrative of his Life and Charleston, and the support of the state of t

-Information I can fafely depend.
+Much do I regret, that Providence never favoured me with an Opportunity of being perfonally acquainted with him; efpecially as I have Reafon to believe, from what my Friends in the North write, that he had the like.
+Diffposition towards forming a Friendfilp with me, as produced (a quick a Growth of it in the Breaft of Calent Gondiers; whom, on the whole, Captain Muro feems to have refembled almost in every Part of his Character, taking it as it was fince that happy Change, which I have fo largely described in the foregoing Memory: But what was wanting in my personal Knowledge, is supplied by a large and animated Account from my Correspondents, who had the best Opportunity of knowing him, and upon whole Information: I can fafely depend.

-Captain George Munro was the Second Brother of the Family, the Doctor being the youngest Son.
-He, like the other Gentle-men, had the Advantage of a very liberal Education, and foon discovered Marks of a good Genius, which might have qualified him for making a Figure under any Character in the learned World.
-Besides the other Branches of Literature, common to all the Professions, he acquired a Stock of Theological Knowledge; and before he was Seventeen Years old, he was well acquainted with Ecclefiastical History, so as to be able to give a good Account of the Advance and Decline of the Christian Interest in various Ages and Countries; and the Degrees and Manner by which the Corruption and Reformation of the Church had been introduced, established, or obstructed.
-I the rather mention this, as it feems to be an Accomplishment of great Importance; on which Account, I much wonder, that the Generality of young Gentlemen should think it so little worth attending to: And I wish I could fay, that all who are intended for the Ministry were fo careful in pursuing it, as its Usefulness and its absolute Necessity to them might demand.
+Capsain George Munro was the fecond Brother of the Family, the Doctor being the youngest Son.
+He, like the other Gentlemen, had the Advantage of a very liberal Education, and foon discovered Marks of a good Genius, which might have qualified him for making a Figure under any Character in the learned World, Befides the other Branches of Literature, common to all the Professions, he acquired a Stock of Theological Knowledge; and before he was seventeen Years old, he was well acquainted with Ecclefiaftical History, so as to be able to give a good Account of the Advance and Decline of the Christian Interest in various Ages and Countries; and the Degrees and Manner by which the Corruption and Reformation of the Church had been introduced, established, or obfiructed.
+I the rather mention this, as it feems to be an Accomplishment of great Importance; on which Account, I much wonder, that the Generality of young Gentlemen should think it so little worth attending to: And I wish I could say, that all who are intended for the Ministry were so careful in pursuing it, as its Usefulness and its absolute Necessity to them

-But his Taste and Talents particularly lay for a Military Life; and in the Year 1715, he behaved himself with great Courage and Activity during the whole Course of that Rebellion; and after the Dispersion of the Rebels, he was employed in reducing the Inhabitants of those Highland Countries, and the adjacent Isles, to a Submission to the Government.
+But his Taste and Talents particularly lay for a Mihtary Life; and in the Year 1715, he behaved himself with great Courage and Activity during the whole to a Submission to the Government.